-Every Thursday – early to about 1.30pm – there’s a market in Órgiva (unless there’s a fiesta that week) – in the north part of town, just up from the main square in the municipal car park.
+Most Thursdays – from 9am to about 1.30pm – there’s a market in Órgiva.
+It’s in the north part of town in the municipal car park.
 To the visitor, it’s an interesting way to spend an hour browsing among the stalls.
+An artisan market is in the nearby plaza.
+See the map in our main Guide to the town (opens in new window).

 What struck us was the amazing variety, size and quality of fresh produce.
 We bought a huge bag of super-lovely tomatoes, peppers, garlic, onions, aubergines, herbs, peaches, green beans and lemons for about 8€.
 It kept us going until the next week’s market (in London, ONE aubergine costs £1 – around 1.10€).